A Straightforward Guide to VAT for UK Businesses

 What Is VAT?

 VAT (Value Added Tax) is a tax charged on most goods and services sold in the UK.
-It’s paid by your customers - but you’re responsible for collecting and sending it to HMRC.
+It’s paid by your customers—but you’re responsible for collecting it and sending it to HMRC.

-It’s called "value added" because each business in the supply chain only pays VAT on the value they’ve added to a product or service.
+It’s called “value added” because each business only pays VAT on the value they’ve added in the supply chain.

-Once you’re registered, VAT becomes part of your regular admin - so make sure it’s the right move for your business.
+Once registered, VAT becomes part of your regular business admin - so ensure it’s worthwhile.

 Charging & Paying VAT